Projected Area Solution

 What is Projected Area?

-The Projected Area formula is defined as the product of width of stock or work material and the projected length of work on roller and is represented as A = w*(R*Δt)^0.5 or Projected Area = Width*(Roller Radius*Change in Thickness)^0.5.
-Width refers to the measurement of the distance between two parallel sides of an object or the horizontal extent of an object from side to side, The Roller Radius is the distance between the center and the point on the circumference of the roller & Change in Thickness can be defined as the difference between final and initial thickness of matter.
+the projected area typically refers to the cross-sectional area of the material being rolled as it contacts the rolls.
+This area is projected onto a plane perpendicular to the direction of rolling and is represented as A = w*(R*Δt)^0.5 or Projected Area = Width*(Roller Radius*Change in Thickness)^0.5.
+Width refers to the measurement of the distance between two parallel sides of an object or the horizontal extent of an object from side to side, The Roller Radius is the distance between the center and the point on the circumference of the roller & Change in Thickness can be defined as the difference between final and initial thickness of the workpiece being rolled.

 How to calculate Projected Area?

-The Projected Area formula is defined as the product of width of stock or work material and the projected length of work on roller is calculated using Projected Area = Width*(Roller Radius*Change in Thickness)^0.5.
+the projected area typically refers to the cross-sectional area of the material being rolled as it contacts the rolls.
+This area is projected onto a plane perpendicular to the direction of rolling is calculated using Projected Area = Width*(Roller Radius*Change in Thickness)^0.5.
 To calculate Projected Area, you need Width (w), Roller Radius (R) & Change in Thickness (Δt).
 With our tool, you need to enter the respective value for Width, Roller Radius & Change in Thickness and hit the calculate button.
 You can also select the units (if any) for Input(s) and the Output as well.

 Let Others Know